dcparsons/azure-iot-action/README.md

 # References

-The JavaScript used to send messages to the Azure IOT Hub was taken from the [official Microsoft Documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-c2d)
+The JavaScript used to send messages to the Azure IoT Hub was taken from the [official Microsoft Documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-c2d)

 The YAML used to expose this as a Github action was taken from the [official GitHub Documentation](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action)